asherya/alx-low_level_programming/0x00-hello_world/README.md

-Write a script that prints exactly "programming is like building a multilingual puzzle, followed by a new line
+Write a C program that prints exactly with proper grammer, but the outcome is a piece of art, , followed by a new line